robxyz567/aggregation-sim-turtle-tkinter/README.md

+This is a program that stimulates condensation processes.
+The 'turtle' and 'tkinter' libraries were used.
-Owner of this code is 'robxyz567@gmail.com'.
+Owner of the code is 'robxyz567@gmail.com'.